Distinguished Speaker Series

 The theme of the Distinguished Speaker Series is A Civil and Sustainable Society.
 Established in 2006, the series receives primary support from the Irving K. Barber Endowment.

-Our speakers include scientists at the top of their field, and doctors whose work have helped saved thousands and millions of lives, cultural icons, and inspiring visionaries who push the boundaries of our thoughts and feelings and challenge us to look at the world in new ways.
+Our speakers include scientists at the top of their field and doctors whose work has helped save thousands and millions of lives, cultural icons, and inspiring visionaries who push the boundaries of our thoughts and feelings and challenge us to look at the world in new ways.
 There’s even a singing astronaut on this list.

 We are proud and humbled to count these names amongst our Distinguished Speakers.

 On March 22, 2023, Edward Struzik delivered a thought-provoking look at how environmental racism, aggressive firefighting strategies and political indifference have left North America vulnerable to future fires.

 March 31, 2022 — Dr. Derek Muller